RPA Use Cases in Banking

 Another long and drawn-out process is passport and visa applications, which commonly require a few days for approving the client data prior to supporting the Visa.

-RPA, can assist with making speedy choices on whether to approve/reject the application with a standard based methodology.
+RPA can assist with making speedy choices on whether to approve/reject the application with a standard-based methodology.

-Example: Through the use of RPA, there has been a marked decrease in processing times and increase in client satisfaction during usual visa application processes, as per the Bank of Canada.
+Example: Through the use of RPA, there has been a marked decrease in processing times and an increase in client satisfaction during usual visa application processes, as per the Bank of Canada.

 Advantages of RPA in Banking and Finance

 Clearly, there is no shortage of advantages in the RPA use cases in Banking.
 Some important ones are: